 Denial, blaming, scoffing, and now some insincere schmoozing—Israel is really showing her manipulative colors.
 “My Father, You are the Friend of my youth.”
 Yeah right.
 “Will You always be angry?”
 In other words, “Get over it, already.”
 And while they give God the brush off in their hearts, the people continue to devote their souls to idol gods.

 Gee, what does this remind us of?
 We’re pretty short on wholehearted devotion in the Church today, but when it comes to collecting healing miracles, special anointings and blessings, the line is out the door.
 How many of us are just in it for the rush?
 We plead for demons to knock us senseless and send us convulsing on the floor, because that’s an invaluable experience.
-And we’re all over “getting drunk in the Spirit”—which of course is another way we surrender our souls to God’s enemies (see Is getting drunk in the Spirit worth an eternal hangover?).
+And we’re all over “getting drunk in the Spirit”—which of course is another way we surrender our souls to God’s enemies.
 But when it comes to actually respecting God and submitting to His will…well, yuck, who wants to do that?
 Just like ancient Israel, the Church today is chasing after many Baals.
 Sure we call our idols by different names, but they all have the same demonic origins as the gods Israel played around with.

 Jeremiah is living after the fall of the northern kingdom.
 God now compares the rebellion of the north with the rebellion of the south.
 Let’s remember that the north was the home of those ridiculous golden cow gods that King Jeroboam made (see Lesson 12).
 Surely the north was worse than the south.
 And yet this is not what Yahweh concludes.